Let's Adore Jesus-Eucharist! | Home >> Lost Sermons

 - Quote specifically the errors before condemning them

 - Leave the door open to the author's conversion

 Let's try to explain each step.

 Truth is invulnerable and invincible.
 Let's not forget that Almighty God says He himself is the Truth!
 A bad work normally contains some partial truths, which become the engine and the armour of this bad work.
-What attracts people to this bad work is the part which is true, and this is also what protects this bad work against the efforts of the religious leaders.
+What attracts people to this bad work is the part which is true, and this is also what protects this bad work against the efforts of religious leaders.

 Another way of saying the same thing is: "The Devil never says anything completely false!"
 Satan prefers leprosy:

 The uncleanness of leprosy betokened the uncleanness of heretical doctrine: